EasyRPG/Player/README.md

 - FreeType2 for external font support (+ HarfBuzz for Unicode text shaping)
 - mpg123 for better MP3 audio support
 - WildMIDI for better MIDI audio support
+- Libvorbis / Tremor for Ogg Vorbis audio support
-- Ogg+Vorbis/Tremor for OGG audio support
+- opusfile for Opus audio support
 - libsndfile for better WAVE audio support
+- libxmp for better tracker music support
 - SpeexDSP for proper audio resampling
 - SDL2_mixer for audio mixing.
 Used as a fallback when none of the provided audio libraries support the format.
 Due to API limitations not all audio effects are possible through SDL2_mixer audio.

-SDL and SDL_mixer 1.2 are still supported, but deprecated.
+SDL 1.2 and SDL_mixer 1.2 are still supported, but deprecated.

 ## Daily builds